These Pumpkin Chocolate Chip Cookies are super soft, chewy, and filled with chocolate chips. Perfect for pumpkin lovers or fall!

 An added bonus?
 This cookie dough doesn’t require any chilling!
 All you have to do is mix up the dough, scoop it into balls, and bake it.
 It doesn’t get much easier or more delicious than this cookie recipe!

-To make these cookies, you’ll use a lot of staple cookie ingredients along with some pumpkin puree.
+To make these easy pumpkin chocolate chip cookies, you’ll use a lot of staple cookie ingredients along with some pumpkin puree.
 Let’s break them down:

 - Unsalted Butter: As always, I stick with unsalted butter in my cookies so I can control the amount of salt.
 If you’re using salted butter, you can just reduce the salt to a tiny pinch.

 - Sugar: Like most of my other cookie recipes I use a mix of granulated sugar and brown sugar.
 However, in these cookies, I found that too much brown sugar created a cakier cookie.
 There’s only 1/4 cup of brown sugar and the rest is granulated sugar.